 MEDT-8462 - Leading and Managing Instructional Technology Programs

-This course provides an overview of the procedures in planning, designing, developing, implementing and managing instructional technology programs in schools.
-Emphasized are: leadership skills, managing people and resources, effective training techniques, program development, funding, and trends and issues associated with school uses of instructional technology.
+This course provides an overview of the procedures in planning, designing, developing, implementing and managing instructional technology programs in educational organizations.
+Emphasized are leadership skills, managing people and resources, effective training techniques, program development, funding, and trends and issues associated with use of instructional technology in educational contexts.

 MEDT-8463 - Issues in Instructional Technology

-Advanced topics in the theory, selection, production, and utilization of technology-based instructional materials will be examined, and issues, trends and problems in instruction technology will be emphasized.
+Advanced topics in the theory, selection, production, and utilization of technology-based instructional materials will be examined, and issues, trends and problems in instructional technology will be emphasized.